-- PCN Allergy: Intravitreal gentamycin: 100 µg/0.1 mL in 1 cc syringe or amikacin 200-400 µg/0.1 mL in 1 cc syringe.
-Some attendings prefer amikacin, because it has a better toxicity profile.
+- Penicillin Allergy: Intravitreal gentamycin: 100 µg/0.1 ml in 1 cc syringe or amikacin 200-400 µg/0.1 ml in 1 cc syringe.
+Some attending physicians prefer amikacin, due to its somewhat better toxicity profile.

-- Suspect Bacillus cerus: Intravitreal clindamycin: 0.5 mg/0.1 mL (optional).
-All B. cereusis sensitive to Vancomycin.
+- Suspect Bacillus cereus: Intravitreal clindamycin: 0.5 mg/0.1 ml (optional).
+To date, B. cereus is sensitive to Vancomycin.

 - Nerad, JA.
 Oculoplastic Surgery.
 The Requisites in Ophthalmology.
 Mosby 2001.
 348--386.

 - Results of the Endophthalmitis Vitrectomy Study.
 A randomized trial of immediate vitrectomy and of intravenous antibiotics for the treatment of postoperative bacterial endophthalmitis.
 Endophthalmitis Vitrectomy Study Group.
-Arch Ophthalmololgy.
-1995; 113 (12): 1479-96.
+Arch Ophthalmol.
+1995.
+Dec; 113 (12): 1479-96.

 - Thach, Allen B. Ophthalmic Care of the Combat Casualty.
 Textbook of the Military Medicine Series.
 Office of The Surgeon General, United States Army.
 June 1, 2003.

 - Virtual Naval Hospital.
 Ocular Trauma Manual. http://www.vnh.org/Providers.html (noted on review, Jan 2011, this resource has been discontinued by the US Government, an archived copy may be found at http://web.archive.org)